l7mp/stunner/examples/direct-one2one-call/README.md

 PeerConnection](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection), generates an
 SDP Offer, and sends it along to the application server in a `call` message.
 The application server forwards the SDP Offer to the callee in an `incomingCall` message.
-If accepting the call, the callee sets up a WebRTC PeerConnection as well, generates an SDP Answer, and returns it in an `incomingCallResponse` message to the application server, which is then forwarded back to the caller in an `incomingCallResponse` message.
+If accepting the call, the callee sets up a WebRTC PeerConnection, generates an SDP Answer, and returns it in an `incomingCallResponse` message to the application server, which is then forwarded back to the caller in an `incomingCallResponse` message.
 Meanwhile, the caller and the callee exchange ICE candidates in the background.
 Once the ICE process terminates the caller and the callee will be able exchange audio/video frames via STUNner.

-In order to do this, the browsers will need to learn an ICE server configuration somehow, which will instruct both clients to use STUNner as the STUN/TURN server.
-This must happen before the PeerConnection is created: once the PeerConnection is running we can no longer change ICE configuration.
-We solve this problem by (1) generating a new ICE configuration every time a new client registers with the application server and (2) sending it back to the client in the `regiterResponse` message.
-Note that this choice is suboptimal for time-locked STUNner authentication modes (i.e., the `longterm` mode), because the client's STUN/TURN credentials might easily expire if the client decides to connect only later.
-It is up to the application server developed to periodically  update the clients' ICE server configuration to avoid this.
+In order start the ICE conversation using STUNner as the STUN/TURN server, the browsers will need to learn an ICE server configuration from the application server with STUNner's external IP addresses/ports and the required STUN/TURN credentials.
+This must happen *before* the PeerConnection is created: once the PeerConnection is running we can no longer change ICE configuration.

+We solve this problem by (1) generating a new ICE configuration every time a new client registers with the application server and (2) sending the ICE configuration back to the client in the `regiterResponse` message.
+Note that this choice is suboptimal for time-locked STUNner authentication modes (i.e., the `longterm` mode), because the client's STUN/TURN credentials might expire by the time they decide to connect.
+It is up to the application server developer to make sure that clients' ICE server configuration is periodically updated.

 We will use the [`stunner-auth-lib`](https://www.npmjs.com/package/@l7mp/stunner-auth-lib), a small Node.js helper library that simplifies generating ICE configurations and STUNner credentials in the application server.
-The library will automatically parse the running STUNner configuration from the cluster and generate STUN/TURN credentials and ICE server configuration for the current config.
+The library will automatically parse the running STUNner configuration from the cluster and generate STUN/TURN credentials and ICE server configuration.
 In addition, it includes a file watcher that will reread the configuration as it changes and the new settings will immediately take effect: client requests will always receive an up-to-date ICE configuration.

 The full application server code can be found [here](https://github.com/l7mp/kurento-tutorial-node/tree/master/direct-one2one-call), below summarize the most important steps needed to integrate `stunner-auth-lib` with the application server.

-1. Map the STUNner configuration, by default existing in the `stunner` namespace under the name `stunnerd-config`, into the filesystem of the application server.
-This makes it possible for the library to read the running config easily.
+1. Map the STUNner configuration, which by default exists in the `stunner` namespace under the name `stunnerd-config`, into the filesystem of the application server pod.
+This makes it possible for the library to pick up the most recent running config.
    ```yaml
    apiVersion: apps/v1
    kind: Deployment